ellilu11/FMM/README.md

 This implementation of the 3D FMM further uses plane wave expansions to accelerate the multipole to local (M2L) transforms, traditionally the performance bottleneck for the whole algorithm.
-Future work is planned to extend the 3D FMM into frequency and time-domain simulations.
+Future work is planned to extend the 3D FMM into frequency-domain (Helmholtz kernel) and time-domain (wave kernel) simulations.

 ### Build

+CMake

 ##### Requirements